mrkkrp/markkarpov.com/tutorial/exceptions.md

 * Whatever work the target thread was doing when the exception was raised is not lost: the computation is suspended until required by another thread.
-  This is best understood if we imagine an expensive pure computation that is interrupted by an asynchronous exceptio—what we have evaluated so far is not lost.
+  This is best understood if we imagine an expensive pure computation that is interrupted by an asynchronous exception—what we have evaluated so far is not lost.

-* If the target of `throwTo` is the calling thread, then the behaviour is the same as `throwIO`, except that the exception is thrown as an asynchronous exception.
+* If the target of `throwTo` is the calling thread, then the behavior is the same as `throwIO`, except that the exception is thrown as an asynchronous exception.
 This means that if there is an enclosing pure computation, which would be the case if the current IO operation is inside `unsafePerformIO` or `unsafeInterleaveIO`, that computation is not permanently replaced by the exception, but is suspended as if it had received an asynchronous exception.